 When space is not available in the International Scholar House, scholars will be responsible for their own living arrangements.
-To assist you in your search please visit Off-Campus Housing Services.
+To assist you in your search please visit the Off-Campus Housing Database.

 Please note: ISSS does not endorse or recommend any housing other than the International Scholar House.
 The information provided above is to be used for informational purposes only.
 It is your responsibility to do your own research and secure your own housing.
 For more information on tenant rights please visit the Renting in Massachusetts Guide and Renter's Guide: Ten Tips for Tenants.

 Long term International scholars traveling to the U.S. with children under the age of 18 will want to enroll their children in the local school system for the duration of stay in the U.S. For more information on the local school system please visit http://www.bridge-rayn.org/.

 Please note all of the required documents for school registration must be translated into English.
 Some items and/or translations will require notarization.
 Some BSU employees are also notary publics and can notarize documents if necessary.
 View a full list of BSU notary publics.

 Helpful Tips and Information

 ISSS and Bridgewater State University provide you with information pertaining to banking, cellphones, apps, etc. We do not endorse or encourage one particular service or resource over any other.